 "Take notes if you like, but save your questions till we finish.
 Don't move around.
 There'll be some hairy moments.
 We can't be distracted."

+"Of course."
+I'm no moron, Varese.
+I know this will be delicate.
 The anti-hydrogen has to be transferred without losing an atom.
 The tiniest whiff might pit or scar the Climber's CT globe.
 Even if the tank weren't breached, the risk of its being weakened is so feared we would have to return to TerVeen for repairs.
 Command has geniuses creating new miseries to inflict on crews who make that sort of mistake.

 Varese will command the Climber during fueling maneuvers.
 He's closer to the action, knows best what needs doing.